wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 ## Feature Importances: Mean Decrease Impurity

-How much does each variable decrease the impurity?
+How much does each feature decrease the impurity?

-To compute the importance of the $j^{th}$ variable:
+To compute the importance of the $j^{th}$ feature:

- * For each tree, each split is made in order to reduce the total impurity of the tree (Gini Impurity for classification, mean squared error for regression); we can record the magnitude of the reduction.
+ * For each tree, each split is made in order to reduce the total impurity of the tree (Gini/entropy/MSE); we can record the magnitude of the reduction.
  * Then the importance of a feature is the average decrease in impurity across trees in the forest, as a result of splits defined by that feature.
  * This is implemented in sklearn.